Kyiv’s streets empty as tensions rise over fears of Russian ground assault

-At checkpoints every few hundred yards, volunteer men and women with yellow tape on their arms and rifles in their hands checked IDs.
+At checkpoints every few hundred yards, male and female volunteers with yellow tape on their arms and rifles in their hands checked IDs.

-On one normally busy road near downtown, an abandoned burned-out car was smashed into a telephone pole.
+On one normally busy road near downtown, an abandoned, burned-out car was smashed into a telephone pole.

 Tensions in the capital are rising as fears persist over a massive column of Russian forces pointed toward Kyiv from the north.
 U.S. defense officials said Tuesday that the 40-mile-long column of tanks and combat vehicles appeared stalled about 20 miles north of central Kyiv, as Russian forces grappled with fuel and food shortages.

-Britain’s Defense Intelligence agency said Wednesday that “heavy Russian artillery and air strikes” have continued to target “built-up areas” in the last 24 hours, focusing primarily on the cities of Kharkiv, Mariupol and Chernihiv, in addition to Kyiv.
+Britain’s Defense Intelligence agency said Wednesday that “heavy Russian artillery and air strikes” have continued to target “built-up areas” in the past 24 hours, focusing primarily on the cities of Kharkiv, Mariupol and Chernihiv, in addition to Kyiv.

-In southern Ukraine, the mayor of Kherson called for safe passage to remove the wounded and the dead, writing on a messaging app: “We are all waiting for a miracle.
+In southern Ukraine, the mayor of Kherson called for safe passage to remove the wounded and dead, writing on a messaging app: “We are all waiting for a miracle.
 We need it.”
-The mayor and Ukraine’s Defense Ministry said Russian troops have entered Kherson but denied reports from Russian state media that the vital port city had fallen.
+The mayor and Ukraine’s Defense Ministry said Russian troops had entered Kherson but denied reports from Russian state media that the vital port city had fallen.

-In the Black Sea port of Mariupol, the city administration reported Wednesday that a maternity hospital and dozens of residential buildings were hit, along with a school and a hostel for migrants, in more than 14 hours of Russian shelling.
+In the Black Sea port of Mariupol, the city administration reported Wednesday that a maternity hospital and dozens of residential buildings had been hit, along with a school and a hostel for migrants, in more than 14 hours of Russian shelling.

 “The Russians staged a real bloody terror,” the administration said.
 “Mariupol will not forget and will not forgive.
 Putin’s fascists must be stopped!”